 Please reach out to Katlyn Ribeiro at 617.303.2404 or firstname.lastname@example.org if you have any questions.

 Do you wonder what’s going on at EBSA's Office of the Chief Accountant?
 Come to this session and find out.
 This session will include a discussion of the work done with regards to plan audits and Form 5500 filings.
 Learn common reporting deficiencies and tips on how to help your clients be compliant with ERISA.
 Also learn why some audits of employee benefit plans are deemed deficient and what you can do to help make sure your audits are satisfactory.

-During this session, we’ll discuss how to perform efficient and effective EBP audits.
-We’ll cover EBP audit focus areas, including internal control and risk assessment, new EBPAQC tools and resources, AICPA Peer Review and Ethics activities affecting EBP audits and the future of auditing and Enhanced Audit Quality (EAQ) initiatives.
+In this session, you’ll learn how to perform efficient and effective Employee Benefit Plan (EBP) audits.
+We’ll cover EBP audit focus areas, including internal control and risk assessment, new Employee Benefit Plan Audit Quality Center (EBPAQC) tools and resources, AICPA peer review and ethics activities affecting EBP audits and the future of auditing and Enhanced Audit Quality (EAQ) initiatives.

 Those feeling deceived by their benefit plan have several allies interested in assisting those plaintiffs in recovery, such as plan auditors who face potential pitfalls from both client and third-party plaintiffs.
 In this session, we will focus on how plaintiffs craft strategies to recover and how CPAs can reduce the likelihood that those seeking a recovery will succeed.